codealchemy/codedump/README.md

 codedump
 ========

-Code ideas for playing with Liquid
+Tips and tricks for working with Liquid